Dhirajrrajput123/E-commerce_Application/README.md

 # E-commerce_Application

 ## Introduction
-Welcome to our E-commerce Backend Project!
-This cutting-edge web application serves as the powerhouse behind our online store, ensuring a seamless shopping experience for our customers.
-Powered by Java, Spring Boot, and MySQL, our backend handles the essential functionalities and data management to keep our e-commerce platform running smoothly.
+Our E-commerce Backend Project is a state-of-the-art web application, providing an exceptional online shopping experience.
+With a focus on security, we use JWT tokens to ensure that our platform is fully protected and only authorized users can access it.
+Powered by Java, Spring Boot, and MySQL, our backend employs the DAO (Data Access Object) pattern, guaranteeing efficient data management and organization.

 ## Deplolyed App
 Not Deployee